 Where to Begin Your Search

 Recommend you read our FAQs for at least a half hour.
-After that browse our member forum for another half hour.
+After that browse our public member forum for another half hour.
+If you are concerned about privacy, we have several options which are discussed below by scrolling to 'How to Join' in the third paragraph under that subheading which explains those options.

 What is Rosacea?